hbenedek/hbenedek.github.io/_posts/2021-11-13-markowitz.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-AMS_HTML-full"></script>

 This assignment was made as part of the course [FIN-401 Introduction to Finance](https://edu.epfl.ch/coursebook/en/introduction-to-finance-FIN-401) at EPFL (fall 2021).
+You can read more about risk and return in Corporate Finance (Berk & DeMarzo).

 ---